-This course will develop critical thinking skills and introduce students to critical theories and methodologies that cross disciplinary lines.
+This course will develop critical thinking skills and introduce students to critical theories and methodologies that cross disciplinary lines with special attention to social justice and social formation.
+Cross-listed with CRTH 6316.

 INDS 6317: History of American Thought

 A survey of American intellectual history.
 Content areas will include religion, politics, economics, philosophy, culture, and social commentary.